-- Number of NEW initiatives implemented to increase student retention (NEW) [AVP for Academic Success/Deans/Vice President for Student Succes] - Number of NEW initiatives implemented to increase graduation rates (NEW) [AVP for Academic Success/Deans/Vice President for Student Succes] - Student retention rates for various categories (i.e., gender, race/ethnicity, first-time undergraduate, transfer undergraduate, first-time master's, first-time professional, and first-time doctoral) compared to prior year (MODIFIED) [Institutional Research]
+Number of NEW initiatives implemented to increase graduation rates (NEW) [AVP for Academic Success/Deans/Vice President for Student Affairs]

+Eleven new academic initiatives were implemented to increase graduation rates.

+• Student retention rates for various categories (i.e., gender, race/ethnicity, first-time undergraduate, transfer undergraduate, first-time master's, first-time professional, and first-time doctoral) compared to prior year (MODIFIED) [Institutional Research]

-The one-year retention rate for first-time, full-time undergraduates rose from 77 percent for the Fall 2020-21 cohort to 79.6 percent for the Fall 2021-22 cohort.
+The one-year retention rate for first-time, full-time undergraduates rose from 77.0 percent for the fall 2020-21 cohort to 79.6 percent for the fall 2021-22 cohort.

-The one-year retention rate for full-time transfer students increased slightly from 83.3 percent for the Fall 2020-21 cohort to 83.5 percent for the Fall 2021-22 cohort.
+The one-year retention rate for full-time transfer students increased slightly from 83.3 percent for the fall 2020-21 cohort to 83.5 percent for the fall 2021-22 cohort.

-The one-year retention rate for the Master's students declined from 84.3 percent for the Fall 2020-21 cohort to 83.5 percent for the Fall 2021-22 cohort.
+The one-year retention rate for the master's students declined from 84.3 percent for the fall 2020-21 cohort to 83.5 percent for the fall 2021-22 cohort.

-At the doctoral level, one year retention decreased from 92 percent for the Fall 2020-21 cohort to 88.1 percent for the Fall 2021-22 cohort.
+The one-year retention rate for professional students decreased from 97.7 percent for the fall 2020-21 cohort to 95.5 percent for the fall 2021-22 cohort.

-The one-year retention rate for professional students decreased from 97.7 percent for the Fall 2020-21 cohort to 95.5 percent for the Fall 2021-22 cohort.
+At the doctoral level, one year retention decreased from 92 percent for the fall 2020-21 cohort to 88.1 percent for the fall 2021-22 cohort.